Verification of mixing properties in two-dimensional shifts of finite type: Introduction

-Notably, the solid line indicates that the inner property is strictly stronger than the outer one; the dotted line indicates that inner property is stronger than or equivalent to the outer one.
-Example \ref{example:7.8} in this paper is an example for $(b)\nRightarrow (a)$, and the examples for $(d)\nRightarrow (c)$ and $(e)\nRightarrow (d)$ were given by Boyle et al. \cite{11}.
-It is still unsolved whether or not $(b)\Leftarrow (c)$; see \cite{11}.
-Note that strong specification, periodic specification and strong irreducibility are all equivalent; see Remark \ref{remark:3.14-0}.

-In viewing Fig. 1.5, Theorem \ref{theorem:1.1} and primitive results in Section 4 ensure the weakest case--topological mixing--holds.
-Theorem \ref{theorem:1.2} ensures the strongest case--strong specification--holds.

-In studying both topological mixing and strong specification, the transition matrices $\mathbb{H}_{n}$ and $\mathbb{V}_{n}$ and the connecting operator $\mathbb{S}_{m}$ or $\mathbb{C}_{m}$, introduced in Section 2, are extensively used.
-Indeed, invariant diagonal cycles, primitive commutative cycles and (HFC$)_{k}$ can be expressed in terms of transition matrices and connecting operators as the finitely checkable sufficient conditions.
-All cases with certain extendability conditions can be verified by using transition matrices and connecting operators except strong specification.
-In conclusion, the mixing properties in Fig. 1.5 with certain extendable conditions can be expressed in terms of transition matrices and connecting operators except strong specification.
-The related theorems are listed in Table 1.1.

-On he other hand, the extendability problem is known to be undecidable \cite{10,18,21,29,31,44,46,49}.
-Presumably, the gluing problem is also undecidable.
-Therefore, it is not possible to obtain a necessary and sufficient condition which are finitely checkable for topological mixing and strong specification.
-However, the gluing problems in this paper are decomposed into primitivity problems of transition matrices of $(1)$ and $(4)$, and the extending problems of $(2),(3)$ and $(5)$.
-Although extending problem (3) is generally undecidable, the proposed finitely checkable sufficient conditions ensure that is answered affirmatively under our situation.
+Theorems \ref{theorem:1.1} and \ref{theorem:1.2} are useful in verifying mixing properties.
+They can be used to check the results concerning strong specification and topological mixing in the literature, and can also apply to other problems.
 In many physical problems, edge coloring is very common.
-The results of vertex coloring can easily be extended to edge coloring.
-In particular, the six-vertex and eight-vertex ice models in statistical physics can be shown to exhibit topological mixing and strong specification, respectively.
-The other related cases can be treated analogously \cite{6,7}.
+Results concerning vertex coloring can easily be extended to edge coloring and omitted here.

 The rest of this paper is organized as follows.
 Section 2 introduces ordering matrices of local patterns, transition matrices and connecting operators.
-Section 3 introduces corner-extendable conditions and crisscross-extendability to study rectangle-extendability and mixing.
-Section 4 introduces invariant diagonal cycles and primitive commutative cycles to establish sufficient conditions for the primitivity of $\mathbb{H}_{n}$ or $\mathbb{V}_{n}$.
-Section 5 introduces $k$ hole-filling condition to develop finitely checkable conditions for strong specification.
-Section 6 presents the theory of edge coloring.
-In Appendix, we present the expressions of (HFC$)_{k}$, uniform filling property and corner gluing with rectangle-extendability by $\mathbb{H}_{n}$ and $\mathbb{S}_{m}$.
+Section 3 introduces locally corner-extendable conditions and local crisscross-extendability to study rectangle-extendability and topological mixing.
+Section 4 introduces invariant diagonal cycles and primitive commutative cycles of connecting operators to establish sufficient conditions for the primitivity of $\mathbb{H}_{n}$ or $\mathbb{V}_{n}$.
+Section 5 introduces the $k$ hole-filling condition for strong specification.
+The Appendix lists various mixing properties.